marksjit/azure-hybrid/README.md

 + Removed public IPs on VMs and implemented Azure Bastion Host on VNet02 for secure and seamless RDP and SSH access to virtual machines in the cloud network.

 ## Private Access to Azure PaaS Services:
 + Deployed a MySQL Database & configure Azure DNS to have custom domain name for your it.
 Implemented Azure Load Balancer to distribute traffic across resources in the Database Subnet.
-And deployed internal load balancer on the database subnet.
+Deployed internal load balancer on the database subnet.
 + Used Azure Private Link to access MySQL Database over a private endpoint within the VNet, ensuring data doesn't traverse over the public internet.